ms Volendam accidents and incidents

 |08 January 2011||Crew / Passenger Deaths|

 The ship was docked in call port Lyttelton (Christchurch, New Zealand).
-Both crew were wearing heavy clothes and boots, and were without life jackets.
+Both crews were wearing heavy clothes and boots and were without life jackets.

 The investigation report (issued on Nov 25) said the drowned crew could not swim.
 His body was found later by divers who searched the seabed.
 Both men were standing on top of the lifeboat, greasing its wire ropes, when one of the wires broke, causing the boat to fall bow down and dangling from the remaining wire.

 Both men fell into the water from ~50 ft / 16 m.
 They both had safety harnesses clipped to a line, but the safety line broke when the lifeboat fell.
 The later inspection of all lifeboats’ fittings showed 10 of the wires were corroded.